Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 7. Graduates will be able to apply principles of epidemiology, biostatistics, and environmental sciences to recognized populations at risk, patterns of disease, and effectiveness of prevention and intervention.

-8. Graduates will be able to apply current knowledge of organizations and financing of health care systems to improve the outcomes of care.
+8. Graduates will be able to apply current knowledge of organizations and financing of the health care system to improve the outcomes of care.

 9. Graduates will be able to design and implement processes to evaluate outcomes and systems for health care delivery.